cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

 :::

-### An aside -- the "Annex K" functions (best avoided)
+### An aside -- the "Annex K" functions

 - You may come across mention of the "Annex K" functions.
 - In "Annex K" of the C11 standard are a number of "bounds-checking" variants of many standard C functions (with names like `memcpy_s`, `strcpy_s`, `fopen_s`, and so on -- they're sometimes called the "`_s`" functions).
-- You are only likely to encounter these functions on Windows.

-### "Annex K" cont'd

-- The "Annex K" functions were originally proposed for inclusion by Microsoft.
-- The only widely used C compiler that implements them is Microsoft's MSVC compiler, and MSVC's implementation is non-conformant with the standard in any case.
+- These were implemented on Windows, but
-- GCC and Clang do not implement them (and the developers have stated they have no plans to do so).
+  GCC and Clang do not implement them (and the developers have stated they have no plans to do so) -- so they are irrelevant there.
-- So if you use them on Windows, your code will thus be non-portable (though implementations of the Annex K functions for Linux and MacOS are available).

-### "Annex K" cont'd

-- The functions are mostly not well-regarded amongst C developers.
-- They aim to be "safe" drop-ins for the standard C library functions
-  - But they require you to know the destination buffer size in order to use them properly; and if you know that, you can just use the standard C library functions anyway.
-- Annoyingly, some static analysers will pop up with recommendations you use `scanf_s`, even on platforms where you can't do so.
-  - If you can, disable that warning message.
 - tl;dr Don't use the "`_s`" ("Annex K") functions.

 <!--